top of page

 Atmosphere 2

-When the weather is nice, there can be up to hundreds of people sitting on the hill.
-The atmosphere is lively and patrons are known to heckle opposing players and cheer for the home team.
-The small stands in back of home plate may seat up to 50-60 people and a couple of small aluminum bleachers are located behind the fence on the first base line.
-The small row of seats behind home plate does not feature any seating, and could be somewhat uncomfortable if you attend without a seat cushion or chair back.
-Another area of concern is the entrance to the stadium itself; there does not seem to be a main entry or great way to enter the stadium.
-The parking is on top of the hill and fans have to descend down the grassy slope or pathway to the main entrance; fortunately, there is a better way to watch the game.
+The small row of seats behind the home plate does not feature any seating and could be uncomfortable if you attend without a seat cushion or chair back.
+Another area of concern is the entrance to the stadium itself; there does not seem to be a main entry or a great way to enter the stadium.
+The parking is on top of the hill, and fans have to descend the grassy slope or pathway to the main entrance; fortunately, there is a better way to watch the game.

 The best way to watch an NKU Norse game is to bring out a blanket or lawn chair and enjoy a bird’s eye view of the game from the outfield hill overlooking the outfield walls.
-It is probably the best section at the complex to watch the game and perhaps, the most fun.
-There is ample room to house a few hundred spectators and you are not too far away from game itself.
-There are some fans who park their car on the hill and enjoy the game from the seat of their car-reminiscent of the old Albuquerque Sports Stadium.
-It’s the baseball equivalent of a drive-in movie theatre.
+It is probably the best section at the complex to watch the game and, perhaps, the most fun.

 Neighborhood 3

-The complex is on campus in the suburbs of Northern Kentucky.
-Downtown Cincinnati and Newport, Kentucky, are just minutes up I-271.
-To the south there are plenty of retail and restaurant options to choose from when leaving the game.
-A few recommendations are Pompilio’s for home style Italian food, Hofbrauhaus in Newport, and Buckhead Mountain Grill in Bellevue.
-The Newport Aquarium is a nice way to spend the afternoon with the family and there is plenty of nightlife at Newport on the Levee.
-A nice added bonus, fans can cross the Ohio River on the Purple People Bridge.
+A few recommendations are Pompilio’s for home-style Italian food, Hofbrauhaus in Newport, and Buckhead Mountain Grill in Bellevue.
+The Newport Aquarium is a nice way to spend the afternoon with the family, and there is plenty of nightlife at Newport on the Levee.
+A nice bonus: fans can cross the Ohio River on the Purple People Bridge.

 Fans 3

 On the weekends, the student population can be heard loudly from on top of the hill.
-The revelers usually come by the hundreds and give the small baseball complex a much needed kick of excitement.
-When there is only a small handful of faithful fans, the crowd tends to be somewhat melancholy, but will show signs of life when Northern Kentucky scores or makes a great play on the diamond.
+The revelers usually come by the hundreds and give the small baseball complex a much-needed kick of excitement.
+When there is only a small handful of faithful fans, the crowd tends to be somewhat melancholy but will show signs of life when Northern Kentucky scores or makes a great play on the diamond.

 Access 3

 It is rather simple to attend a game at Foundation Field.
-A drive is minutes down I-271 from Cincinnati and the campus is easy to locate once you exit.
-The parking is free and plentiful during weekend contests, but may take a little maneuvering during day games on the weekdays.
+A drive is minutes down I-271 from Cincinnati, and the campus is easy to locate once you exit.
+The parking is free and plentiful during weekend contests but may take a little maneuvering during day games on the weekdays.

 Return on Investment 3

 NKU does not charge a fee to attend a game.
 This may sound like a great deal.
-However, seats in back of the dugout feel a little archaic.
-Your best bet is to bring your own chairs and something to eat to make up for the lack of amenities at the ballpark.
+However, seats in the back of the dugout feel a little archaic.
+Your best bet is to bring your chairs and something to eat to make up for the lack of amenities at the ballpark.

 .